How to help an old cat not eating—practical advice from Untamed

 Once your cat has chomped their way through the trial pack, we will deliver regular monthly meal packs to your door—hopefully for a long time to come!

-Besides the return of your cat’s appetite, you should notice the following benefits of Untamed:
+Getting our monthly cat food subscription can usher the return of your cat’s appetite.
+You should notice the following benefits of going Untamed:

 The Untamed effect

 After two months

 ● A sleeker, shinier coat